hindu-comm/weblogs/manasataramgini/2009/10/2009-10-29_the-story-of-mn.md

 of the rituals of a brAhmaNa.
 But now he was an Indian nationalist.
 He knew everything of geopolitics and how important it was for India to curb TSP and TSB.
-He foresaw trouble in Nepal and the Taleban, and he wanted India to conquer Shri Lanka\!
+He foresaw trouble in Nepal and the Taleban, and he wanted India to conquer Shri Lanka!
 He endlessly spoke of the weapon systems of the Indian military and of missiles and nukes.
 Then Mn reached the shores of the mlechChadesha a little after I had done the same.
 He was now a big man in every sense of the word.
 He now said